TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Cache/Index.rst

   set.
 The configuration options cache.tags and cache.lifetime allow to control the caching.

-**Note** : This feature relies on the caching framework, which needs to be enabled for this feature to work.
+**Note:** This feature relies on the caching framework, which needs to be enabled for this feature to work.
 Otherwise content will not be cached, but rendered on every call.